diku-dk/futhark-book/language.rst

     let dotprod (xs: []i32) (ys: []i32): i32 =
       reduce (+) 0 (map2 (*) xs ys)

-The ``dotprod`` function assumes that the two input arrays have the same size, or else the ``map`` will fail.
+The ``dotprod`` function assumes that the two input arrays have the same size, or else the ``map2`` will fail.
 However, this constraint is not visible in the type of the function.
 Size parameters allow us to make this explicit:

 ::